-· weather events

-maritime incidents

-Promoting fire safety

-prevention, response and suppression services

-Stabilising or rendering safe incidents that involve hazardous substances

-Providing for the safety of persons and property endangered by incidents involving hazardous substances natural hazard events and disasters incidents incidents in which a substance other than a hazardous substance presents a risk to people, property or the environment promoting safe handling, labelling, signage, storage and transportation of hazardous substances rescues including line rescues, animal rescues, rescues from collapsed buildings, confined spaces, unrespirable and explosive atmospheres and swift water providing assistance at transport accidents.
+- natural hazard - disasters incidents

+incidents in which a substance other than a hazardous

+promoting safe handling, labelling, signage, storage substance presents and transportation a risk to people, of hazardous property or the substances at transport accidents.

+· rescues including line rescues, animal rescues. rescues from collapsed buildings, confined spaces, unrespirable and explosive atmospheres and swift water primarily focused on fire safety and include:
-Rescuing people trapped because of transport accidents or other incidents

-Providing urban search and rescue services